- EAP bylaws (PDF) [202 KB]

 § 8 Amendments and Dissolution

-The annual general assembly of the EAP can decide to change the bylaws by a majority of two third of the given votes at the assembly.
+The annual general assembly of the EAP can decide to change the bylaws by a majority of two thirds of the given votes at the assembly.

 Dissolution of the EAP is to be decided by two thirds of the given votes in its annual general assembly.